WATcloud Maintenance Manual

 compute* up 1-00:00:00 1-infinite no NO all 3 idle trpro-slurm[1-2],wato2-slurm1

-To get a detailed overview of the health of the SLURM cluster, you can run:
+To get a detailed overview of nodes in the cluster, you can run:

 scontrol show node [NODE_NAME]